An essential guide to building an emergency fund

 Get a sense of your financial well-being

-How much do I need in an emergency fund?
+How much do I need in it?

-The amount you need to have in an emergency fund depends on your situation.
+The amount you need to have in an emergency savings fund depends on your situation.
 Think about the most common kind of unexpected expenses you’ve had in the past and how much they cost.
 This may help you set a goal for how much you want to have set aside.

 If you’re living paycheck to paycheck or don’t get paid the same amount each week or month, putting any money aside can feel difficult.
 But, even a small amount can provide some financial security.